 Code instrumentation causes code bloat and the increase in code size may impact the ability to load the code onto your memory-constrained target hardware for testing.
 Instrument portions of your code at a time, run your tests, and aggregate your coverage metrics from each run.

 If you have to satisfy 100% structural code coverage but have defensive code that will only execute upon the system entering into a fault state that could take weeks, months, or even years (or perhaps never), use your debugger to simulate the conditions needed and perform a visual inspection of the code execution/coverage.

 If code is found because it has no pathway to its execution, for security and safety concerns, make sure it is deleted and never gets out into the field.

 Parasoft code coverage within the IDE and DTP dashboard reporting and analytics solutions.

 To get started in collecting code coverage, become familiar with your coverage requirement needs.
 Maybe your industry and type of application don’t require any coverage metrics to be obtained, but you want to ensure or improve code quality, so 75% might be your initial goal.

-If your industry requires compliance to a functional standard like DO-178C for avionics or ISO 26262 for automotive or IEC 62304 for medical, then determine if you need to obtain 100% code coverage or another percentage of code coverage is recommended.
+If your industry requires compliance to a functional standard like DO-178C for avionics or ISO 26262 and ISO 21434 for automotive or IEC 62304 for medical, then determine if you need to obtain 100% code coverage or another percentage of code coverage is recommended.
 Also, know what structural code coverage type you need to satisfy.
 It could be the function, line, statement, block, call, path, decision, simple condition, MC/DC, object/assembly, or a combination of these.